am-MongoDB/MongoDB-Mongopop-ReactJS/README.md

 Prerequisite: have Mongopop running (be default on `localhost:3000`).

-Assumes that the Mongopop service is available at `http://localhost:3000/pop` – edit this is `App.j` if required.
+Assumes that the Mongopop service is available at `http://localhost:3000/pop` – edit this in `App.j` if required.

 ```bash
 git clone httgit@github.com:am-MongoDB/MongoDB-Mongopop-ReactJS.git